 Today, Benicia’s waterfront location remains one of the city’s greatest attractions.
 The shoreline of the Carquinez Strait is the exclamation point to the beautiful, quaint downtown.
 Stroll the Promenade to the pier for bridge to bridge views and see fishermen, watercraft from sailboats to large ships, kite surfers, paddleboarders, kayakers, outriggers and abundant wildlife.
 There’s even a dog-friendly beach!
 And their human friends can get their feet wet, too!

 Aside from its spectacular vistas, the waterfront area is full of fun things to do, from the Benicia State Recreation Area to the Benicia Marina.
 Of Benicia’s more than 20 parks, three are along the waterfront so you can enjoy picnicking and fishing.
+The Alvarez West Ninth Street Park (at West K Street) is a favorite for families and boaters.
+The park includes a public boat launch, playground, small beach and three kayak/canoe put-ins.
 The area is also part of the San Francisco Bay Trail System and the San Francisco Bay Area Water Trail.